 The mission of this camp is to teach individuals with Down syndrome and other disabilities to ride a conventional two wheel bicycle and become lifelong independent riders.
 For many people, it’s a seemingly impossible task to master but with this program 80% of the participants usually do it in less than a week’s time.
 Within days of learning to ride, many individuals begin exhibiting independent behaviors at home.
 This achievement, in turn, creates a gateway of opportunity, helping them gain assurance and self-reliance in many other aspects of their lives.

 Club members who have volunteered in the past have said that it is a life changing experience for them as well.
-This year, the event takes place from August 2nd - 7th at the convention center at 9800 International Dr. Volunteers are being sought to walk or run alongside bicyclists, help with check-in, distribute helmets and snacks, meet and greet riders.
+This year, the event takes place from July 30th - August 4th at the Orange County Convention Center at 9800 International Drive.
+Volunteers are being sought to walk or run alongside bicyclists, help with check-in, distribute helmets & snacks, and meet & greet riders.
 You may volunteer for one or more sessions for one or more days.
 Sessions are: 8:30, 10:05, 11:40, 2:00 and 3:35 each day.

 Years ago, when I was an aspiring amateur bicycle racer, I attended several one week pro bicycle training camps sponsored by several European pro bicycle teams.
 All aspects of professional bicycle racing were covered.
 One of the topics was that of preseason “base building” and its purpose that I had not heard of up until that time.

 "THE MAIN OBJECTIVE OF THE BASE BUILDING PHASE IS TO DEVELOP THE CARDIOVASCULAR SYSTEM BY DILATION AND ADDING CAPILLARY DENSITY.”